Atomic parity violation in highly charged $^{40,48}$Ca and $^{208}$Pb ions: Results

 Up to now, we have discussed how the hydrogenic matrix elements and amplitudes can be split into proton and neutron parts.
-Similar analysis can be performed for Li-like ions, leading to formulas for SM and NP amplitudes equivalent to Eqs.~\eqref{eq:E_SM_split} and \eqref{eq:E_NP_split}.
+Similar analysis can be performed for Li-like ions, leading to formulas for the SM and NP total amplitudes equivalent to Eqs.~\eqref{eq:E_SM_split} and \eqref{eq:E_NP_split}.
+For the Li-like case, the partial amplitudes would read